-The customers representing 10% or more of revenue and accounts receivable were WT, Chicony and Motorola, which accounted for approximately 49%, 16% and 11% of total revenue for the three months ended April 30, 2023, respectively.
-For the three months ended April 30, 2022, the customers representing 10% or more of revenue and accounts receivable were WT, Chicony and Hakuto, which accounted for approximately 57%, 11% and 10% of total revenue, respectively.
-As of April 30, 2023, accounts receivable with WT, Chicony and Motorola were approximately \$8.7 million, \$9.9 million and \$5.1 million, respectively.
-Accounts receivable with WT and Chicony were approximately \$21.0 million and \$9.4 million as of January 31, 2023, respectively.
+For the three months ended April 30, 2024, the customers representing 10% or more of revenue were WT and Chicony, which accounted for approximately 62% and 13% of total revenue, respectively.
+For the three months ended April 30, 2023, the customers representing 10% or more of revenue were WT, Chicony and Motorola, which accounted for approximately 49%, 16% and 11% of total revenue, respectively.
+Accounts receivable with WT and Chicony were approximately \$13.8 million and \$7.4 million as of April 30, 2024, respectively.
+Accounts receivable with WT and Chicony were approximately \$10.3 million and \$7.0 million as of January 31, 2024, respectively.

-15. Subsequent Events
+16. Subsequent Events

-On May 26, 2023, the Company's Board of Directors approved an extension of the Company's existing share repurchase program for an additional twelve months through June 30, 2024.
+On May 29, 2024, the Company's Board of Directors approved an extension of the Company's existing share repurchase program for an additional twelve months through June 30, 2025.
 The repurchase program does not obligate the Company to acquire any particular amount of ordinary shares, and it may be suspended at any time at the Company's discretion.
-As of June 7, 2023, there was approximately \$49.0 million available for repurchases under the repurchase program through June 30, 2024.
+As of June 6, 2024, there was approximately \$49.0 million available for repurchases under the repurchase program through June 30, 2025.